Understanding UPC and Amazon Barcodes for FBA

 - Enter a GTIN (UPC/EAN) number for each new listing.
 You do not need the actual barcode, just the number.
 And the only time you will need to use the number is to key it into the compulsory GTIN field when creating a new product listing.

-Once you have created and saved the listing, the GTIN has no other use within Amazon's system if you choose to use the Item Label which display the FNSKU barcode.
+Once you have created and saved the listing, the GTIN has no other use within Amazon's system if you choose to use the Item Label, which displays the FNSKU barcode.

 When I was starting out with my first private label, I initially purchased 100 UPC codes and never imagined I would use them up.
 However I did, and the second time I purchased 1000 codes.
 You can buy UPC codes from the resellers listed here: http://authenticatedupcregistrationdirectory.org/node/48.
 My recommendation is to go ahead and buy 1000 codes as it is a much better value.
 You can look through all the providers in the link, but the last time I checked Nationwide Barcode and Speedy Barcodes have the best prices especially for bulk purchases of 100 or more.